How to downgrade from macOS Ventura

-For some people, macOS Ventura will inevitably be a major disappointment — at least at the beta stage.
+For some people, macOS Ventura will inevitably be a major disappointment.
 Bugs and performance issues such as slow Mac might make you want to downgrade from Ventura to Monterey.
 That’s perfectly fine.
 Let us walk you through the process.

 Before you downgrade